Skip to main content

 API Criminal: "How do I make the system work for me?"

-Traditional Evidence: "What was taken?"
+Traditional Evidence: "What was stolen?"

 The Modern API Crime Scene